Depreciation

 Claiming and Reporting Depreciation

-For property placed in service during the current tax year, Form 4562, Depletion and Amortization (Including Information on Listed Property) must be used for claiming depreciation in the 1st year that the property is placed in service, so that essential information can be provided about the property:
+For property placed in service during the current tax year, Form 4562, Depletion and Amortization (Including Information on Listed Property) must be used for claiming depreciation in the 1st year when the property is placed in service, so that essential information can be provided about the property:

 An employee claiming auto expenses must use Form 2106, Employee Business Expenses to claim depreciation for a motor vehicle used for business.
 Form 8829, Expenses for Business Use of Your Home must be used to claim depreciation for a home office in which the self-employed worker owns the home.
 Depreciation of rental buildings is reported on Schedule E, Supplemental Income and Loss.
 For buildings placed in service in the current tax year for which the taxpayer is claiming rental income on Schedule E, Form 4562 must be used to claim depreciation on the buildings.
 If the buildings were placed in service before the current tax year, then the depreciation is simply entered directly on Schedule E. If rental losses are claimed on Schedule E, then the depreciation may have to be included on Form 8582, Passive Activity Loss Limitations to determine net passive activity income or loss.

 Listed property is property used for business that is also often used as a personal item, including cars and computers.
-The depreciation of listed property must always be claimed on Form 4562 for every year that depreciation is claimed.
+The depreciation of listed property must always be claimed on Form 4562 for every year depreciation is claimed.

 Depreciation Recapture

-When a depreciable item is sold, the amount of the proceeds must be reported.
+When a depreciable item is sold, the proceeds must be reported.
 If the sale price exceeded the remaining tax basis in the property, then the difference must be reported as ordinary income; if the sale price was less, then the difference can be claimed as a loss.
-Note that the depreciated basis must be used even if the taxpayer did not claim any depreciation on the property, in which case, the tax basis must be reduced by the amount of depreciation that could have been taken.
+Note that the depreciated basis must be used even if the taxpayer did not claim any depreciation on the property, in which case, the tax basis must be reduced by the depreciation that could have been taken.
 If the item sells for more than the original tax basis, then the difference between the sale price and the original tax basis is treated as a capital gain.

 Depreciation recapture is reported as Other Income on the taxpayer's business return, which, for most business owners, is Schedule C, Profit or Loss from Business.